seed-run/homepage/_drafts/how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md

 ---
 layout: post
-title: How to build a CI/CD pipeline for monorepo Serverless apps with CircleCI
+title: How to build a CI/CD pipeline for Serverless apps with CircleCI
-image: assets/social-cards/enable-execution-logs.png
+image: assets/social-cards/serverless-cicd-circle.png
-description: In this post we'll look at how to enable execution logs in API Gateway by creating an IAM role to allow API Gateway to log to CloudWatch.
-We'll also look at how to view API Gateway execution logs in the CloudWatch console by using the log groups and log streams that are created.
+description: In this post we'll look at how to configure a CI/CD pipeline for a Serverless app with CircleCI.
+We'll be using a real-world monorepo Serverless app that'll be deployed to separate development and production AWS accounts.
+We'll set up a PR based Git workflow and remove our services once the PRs are merged.
 categories: tips
-author: jack
+author: frank
 ---

+At [Seed](/), we've built a fully managed CI/CD pipeline for [Serverless Framework](https://serverless.com) apps on AWS.
+So you can imagine we've quite a bit of experience with the various CI/CD services.
+Over the next few weeks we are going to dive into some of the most popular services out there.
+We'll take a detailed look at what it takes to run your own CI/CD pipeline for Serverless apps.
+This'll give you a good feel for not just how things work but how Seed makes your life easier!

+Today we'll be looking at [CircleCI](https://circleci.com).
+You might have come across tutorials that help you set up a CI/CD pipeline for Serverless on Circle.
+However, most of these are way too simplistic and don't talk about how to deploy large real-world Serverless apps.

+Instead we'll be working with a more accurate real-world setup comprising of:

+- A monorepo Serverless app
+- With multiple services
+- Deployed to separate development and production AWS accounts

-A monorepo Serverless app is a git repo with multiple Serverless services each sitting in a subfolder with its own serverless.yml file.
-Here is a [template repo](https://github.com/fwang/sls-monorepo-with-circleci).
-Code structure looks like:
+As a refresher, a monorepo Serverless app is one where multiple Serverless services are in subdirectories with their own `serverless.yml` file.
+Here is [the repo of the app that we'll be configuring](https://github.com/seed-run/serverless-example-monorepo-with-circleci) you can refer to.
+The directory structure might look something like this:

 ```
 /